nmunoz317/Open-Source-Repository-for-Evaluating-Quantum-Image-Generative-Models/readme.md

 The initial tests were conducted using the Quantum Patch GAN architecture proposed in [6].
 This hybrid model employs a patch-based method, where the generator comprises multiple sub-generators, each implemented with parameterized quantum circuits (PQCs) and responsible for generating a specific portion of the image.
 The discriminator, is a classical fully connected neural network.
 This approach significantly reduces the number of qubits needed, enabling the model to handle higher-resolution images more effectively.

 The model code was sourced from [7] and adapted to the datasets.
 Additional modifications were made to integrate the model with this repository, including functions for saving and loading the model, as well as storing generated images.
-For more information on the required parameters, run `python train.py --helpPatchGAN`
+For more information on the required parameters, run `python train.py --helpPatchGAN`.

 _References:_